hurwitzlab/planet-microbe-semantic-web-analysis/job_list/notes.md

 Has filter sizes 2 - 156 um, and 0.2 - 2 um, taking the latter as the prokaryotic fraction.

 Applied `Aquatic Sample Minimum Filter Fractionation Size Threshold ` from `0.2 - max` and `Aquatic Sample Maximum Filter Fractionation Size Threshold` from `min - 2` to get 24 samples with 40 files.
+24 unique IDs.

 ## Amazon River Metagenomes

 Has filter sizes 2 - 297 um, and 0.2 - 2 um, taking the latter as the prokaryotic fraction.

 Applied `Aquatic Sample Minimum Filter Fractionation Size Threshold ` from `0.2 - max` and `Aquatic Sample Maximum Filter Fractionation Size Threshold` from `min - 2` to get 24 samples with 38 files.
+24 unique IDs.

 ## BATS Chisholm

 https://www.ncbi.nlm.nih.gov/bioproject/385855 unclear if these samples are from the prokaryotic fraction.
-Add them for now but this needs to be double checked, removed if we can't determine it.
+Add them for now but this needs to be double checked, removed if we can't determine it. there are 62 samples with 124 files.
+62 unique IDs.

 ## GOS

 Has filter sizes 0.1 - 0.8, 0.8 - 3, and 3 - 20 um, taking the 0.1 - 0.8um and 0.8 - 3um fractions

 Applied `Aquatic Sample Minimum Filter Fractionation Size Threshold ` from `min - 3` and `Aquatic Sample Maximum Filter Fractionation Size Threshold` from `min - 3` to get 51 samples with 53 files.
+All layout single so I suspect there should be 53 unique samples as the unique list indicates.

 ## HOT ALOHA time/depth series

 Has filter sizes 0.02 - 0.2um (274 samples) and 0.2 - 1.6um (272 samples), taking the latter.
 Many samples are missing maxium filter values, but only taking those with a Minimum filter value we have 274 samples.
 My understanding is that there are only those two filter fractions (0.02 - 0.2 and 0.2 - 1.6um) thus taking only min 0.2 will get the prokaryotic fraction.

 Applied `Aquatic Sample Minimum Filter Fractionation Size Threshold ` from `0.2 - max` to get 274 samples with 559 files.
+332 unique IDs.

 Retrieving from the Planet Microbe database, sample `SAMN05991650` was listed twice with the same file `SRR5002342.fastq.gz` so the duplicate was removed.